Kristoffer Peterson: Return to Liverpool

-In January 2014 he signed an extension to his contract with Liverpool. and said he would use it to spur him on: "This is the biggest motivation boost in my career.
+In January 2014, he signed an extension to his contract with Liverpool and said he would use it to spur him on: "This is the biggest motivation boost in my career.
 This is the biggest I have ever experienced".

 He completed the U21s season at Liverpool with 6 goals and 15 appearances to his name.
-He went on to appear as a substitute in the Liverpool first team's post-season friendly win over Shamrock Rovers at the Aviva Stadium, replacing Iago Aspas in a 4–0 win, being handed the number 54 shirt on 14 May 2014.
+He went on to appear as a substitute in the Liverpool first team's post-season friendly win over Irish club Shamrock Rovers at the Aviva Stadium, replacing Iago Aspas in a 4–0 win, being handed the number 54 shirt on 14 May 2014.
 On 16 July 2014, Peterson came on as a second-half substitute in Liverpool's pre-season match away to Brøndby, and netted a tap-in in the 49th minute after good work from Jordon Ibe.
 He also scored again in Liverpool's next pre-season match, away at Preston, netting the winner in a 2–1 win.
 After the game, manager Brendan Rodgers confirmed he would now take Peterson on Liverpool's pre-season tour of America, having initially failed to make the cut, along with most of the club's younger players.

 Utrecht

-On 27 August 2014, Peterson joined Dutch Eredivisie club FC Utrecht on a four-year deal.
+On 27 August 2014, Peterson joined Dutch club FC Utrecht on a four-year deal.

 Heracles Almelo

-In January 2017, Peterson joined league rivals Heracles Almelo on a 2.5-year contract with the option a further year.
-Peterson was voted Eredivisie player of the month for September 2018, after some impressive and eye catching performances for Heracles Almelo.
+In January 2017, Peterson joined league rivals Heracles Almelo on a two-and-a-half-year contract with the option a further year.
+He was voted Eredivisie player of the month for September 2018, after some impressive and eye catching performances for Heracles Almelo.

 Swansea City

-Peterson signed for Championship club Swansea City on 2 August 2019, reuniting with head coach Steve Cooper, who Peterson had worked with at Liverpool's academy.
+Peterson signed for Championship club Swansea City on 2 August 2019, reuniting with head coach Steve Cooper, whom he had worked with at Liverpool's academy.
 He made his debut for the club as a substitute in a 2–1 win against Hull City one day later.
 He scored his first goal for Swansea in an EFL Cup tie against Cambridge United on 28 August 2019.